GenesisFR/HowToBecomeGoodAtShooters/README.md

 - scales with headshot damage squared if the head is marked and shot
 - also pulses affected target
 ##### Banshee
-- the longer you hold the button, the further the confuse wave will go
+- the longer you hold the corresponding skill key, the further the confuse wave will go
 - its cooldown is based on the number of targets hit
 - can affect targets 5m above/below the confusion wave
 - also pulses affected targets
 ##### Jammer
-- the longer you hold the button, the wider the disrupt radius will be
+- the longer you hold the corresponding skill key, the wider the disrupt radius will be
 - acts as a sphere so you can disrupt mobs above/below you
 - effective to proc Toxic Delivery from the Vile mask
 - its damage on robotics is only increased by skill damage